intentee/paddler.intentee.com/content/docs/starting-out/setup-a-basic-llm-cluster.md

 Now you have a basic LLM cluster running on your local machine!

 ## Viewing your cluster
-Paddler's clusters can be managed via API or a web admin panel.
+You can manage your Paddler cluster via API or a web admin panel.
 The web admin panel is a convenient way to see the status of your agents, set up the models, and more.
 You can enable the web admin panel by starting the balancer with the `--web-admin-panel-addr` flag followed by the address and port where you want to access it.
 In our case, let's start the panel on port 8062:

 ```bash
 paddler balancer --inference-addr 127.0.0.1:8061 --management-addr 127.0.0.1:8060 --web-admin-panel-addr 127.0.0.1:8062